Hoosiers vs. Golden Flashes: First Round Betting Trends, Record ATS, Home/Road Splits

 Indiana Betting Records & Stats

-- Indiana and its opponents have combined to score more than 140.5 points in 21 of 28 games this season.
+- Indiana and its opponents have gone over 139.5 combined points in 21 of 28 games this season.

-- Indiana's outings this year have an average point total of 143.5, three more points than this game's over/under.
+- The average total in Indiana's contests this year is 143.5, four more than this matchup's over/under.

 - Indiana has entered the game as favorites 16 times this season and won 12, or 75%, of those games.

-- This season, Indiana has won nine of its 11 games, or 81.8%, when favored by at least -190 on the moneyline.

-- The moneyline for this contest implies a 65.5% chance of a victory for Indiana.
+- The sportsbooks' moneyline implies a 65.5% chance of a victory for Indiana.

 Indiana vs. Kent State Over/Under Stats